 Preliminary Step: Preparation

-However, if you want to start a website just to see how it works, you don’t need to pay for hosting.
-Carrd allows you to publish your website for free on a carrd.co URL.
+However, if you want to start a website just to see how it works, you don’t need a custom domain name.
+You can use a free subdomain from Carrd.

 Step 1: Select a Template or Start from Scratch